TransitionbyDesign/homemaker/content/articles/renting-in-oxford.why-the-figures-just-don-t-add-up.md

 latitude: 51.754027
 longitude: -1.261698
 apposition: situation
-title: Renting in Oxford.
-Why the figures just don't add up.
+title: Renting in Oxford Doesn't Add Up
 summary: Oxford has just been voted the worst place to rent in the UK.
 How *bad* actually is it, and how does it relate to the city’s homelessness problem?
 hero_image: "/content/assets/screenshot-2022-03-16-at-10-55-48.png"